alt-magick/Newsgroup-Kill-Switch/README.md

 # Newsgroup Kill Switch
-A kill switch that can post to newsgroups
+A dead mans switch that posts to newsgroups

 Use your own usenet server or go to https://www.eternal-september.org/